 This is our third irrigation pricing review.
-The first reviews were completed in 2012 (for Sunwater) and 2013 (for Seqwater) and the second (combined) review was completed in January 2020.
+The first review was completed in 2012 (for Sunwater) and 2013 (for Seqwater) and the second (combined) review was completed in January 2020.

-We advised Seqwater that we expected its pricing proposal to be informed by meaningful engagement with customers and other stakeholders.
+We advised Seqwater that we expected its proposal to be informed by meaningful engagement with customers and other stakeholders.
 We assessed Seqwater's customer engagement against the engagement principles set out in our March 2023 guidelines for pricing proposals (Chapter 2).

-We provide an overview of the steps we followed to reach our draft price recommendations (Chapter 3), followed by the detailed step-by-step assessment (Chapters 4 to 10).
-We consider the impacts of our draft price recommendations on irrigation customers and estimate the revenue shortfall for each tariff group with draft prices below the draft price target (Chapter 11).
-We also assess mechanisms to manage Seqwater's uncontrollable cost risk (Chapter 12).
+In this report, we provide an overview of the steps we followed to reach our price recommendations (Chapter 3), followed by the detailed step-by-step assessment (Chapters 4 to 10).
+We have considered the impacts of our price recommendations on irrigation customers and estimated the revenue shortfall for each tariff group with prices below the price target (Chapter 11).
+We also assessed and made recommendations about mechanisms to manage Seqwater's uncontrollable cost risk (Chapter 12).

 In conducting our review we considered each of the matters we are required to consider in the referral and the Queensland Competition Authority Act 1997 (QCA Act).
-The matters we are required to consider are extensive, diverse and potentially conflicting - for example, the need for efficient resource allocation; the protection of consumers from abuses of monopoly power; social welfare and equity considerations; balancing the interests of the water businesses and their customers; and economic and regional development issues.
+These matters are extensive, diverse and potentially conflicting - for example, the need for efficient resource allocation; the protection of consumers from abuses of monopoly power; social welfare and equity considerations; balancing the interests of the water businesses and their customers; and economic and regional development issues.
 We explain how we have considered each of these matters in Appendix F.

 Regulatory tools are limited in their ability to achieve multiple and potentially conflicting goals or objectives.
 In using our judgement to weigh up and take the various matters into account, we placed greater weight on economic efficiency, because promoting efficient outcomes is consistent with the overall public interest and maximising benefits to society.
 Prices that reflect prudent and efficient costs signal the efficient cost of providing water services to customers, promote efficient consumption and investment decisions, and protect consumers from the use of monopoly power.
+However, our ability to place weight on economic efficiency or the other matters is constrained by the terms of the referral.